ivangfr/axon-springboot-websocket/README.md

   `food-ordering-service` uses `MongoDB` to store order data.
 Besides, it listens to customer and restaurant events, collects the information that it needs and stores them in a customer or restaurant/dish table present in this own database, so that it doesn't need to call another service to get this information.

+- ### axon-event-commons

+  `Maven` project where all events mentioned above are defined.
+It generates a JAR file that is added as a dependency in the `pom.xml` of all the services.

 ## Prerequisites

 - [`Java 11+`](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)